DEP finds record Radon Level in Home, Encourages all Pennsylvania Residents to Test for this Radioactive Gas.

 DEP certifies all radon testers, mitigators and laboratories doing business in the state, to ensure reliable results.

 For more information, including information on interpreting radon test results and finding a Pennsylvania-certified radon contractor, visit the DEP Radon Division web site or call 800-23-RADON (800-237-2366).

-Huntingdon Borough is now Stage II Mandatory Water Conservation.
+Huntingdon Borough and Smithfield Township is now Stage 1 Voluntary Water Conservation.